Blake; or the Huts of America: Part 1

 The story begins on the Franks Plantation in Natchez, Mississippi.
-Maggie, the illegitimate daughter of Colonel Stephen Franks and wife to Henry Blake, is sold off—a decision determined by both her relationship with Mistress Franks and rejection of Colonel Franks sexual overtures.
+Maggie, the illegitimate daughter of Colonel Stephen Franks and wife to Henry Blake, is sold off—a decision determined by both her relationship with Mistress Franks and rejection of Colonel Franks's sexual overtures.
 Henry, a slave to Colonel Franks and husband to Maggie, is galvanized into action when informed of this tragic incident.
 Despite the religious pleas from Maggie's parents, Henry embarks on a subversive mission through the antebellum south.

 Through exposition, it is revealed that Henry was not born into slavery but free in the West Indies to well-off tobacco planters.
 Blake's fortune takes a drastic turn when he conflates a slave vessel with that of a battleship and is consequently kidnapped to America and sold to Colonel Franks.
 Henry meets Maggie on the Franks Plantation; they soon marry and start a family.

 On his revolutionary quest through plantations in the antebellum south, Henry interviews the enslaved persons he meets, documenting their experiences and circumstances; and procuring information about interviewees’ participation in major U.S events such as the American Revolutionary War as well as organized anti-slavery, insurrectional stratagems.
 Successfully avoiding the ploys of slave catchers, Blake is able to spread his vision of radical revolt amongst the enslaved individuals he meets, eventually guiding a group of escapees to Canada.